leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 - Horizontal Data Partitioning - Shards (`Z-axis`)
   > *From [microservices.io](https://microservices.io/articles/scalecube.html)*
   >
 	> *When using `Z-axis` scaling each server runs an identical copy of the code.
 In this respect, it’s similar to `X-axis` scaling.
 The big difference is that each server is responsible for only a subset of the data.
-Some component of the system is responsible for routing each request to the appropriate server. `Z-axis` splits are commonly used to scale databases.
+Some component of the system is responsible for routing each request to the appropriate server. `Z-axis` scaling splits are commonly used to scale databases.
 Data is partitioned (a.k.a. sharded) across a set of servers based on an attribute of each record.*
 	>

-  Something need to clarify is, the `Z-axis` splits database specific to a **horizontal** approach.
+  Something need to clarify is, the `Z-axis` scaling splits database specific to a **horizontal** approach.
 It defines a routing criteria based on entity type or an attribute in then entity, then the request will be routed to appropriate database or table accordingly.
 For a cross-partitions query request, the router send the request to all of partitions, a query aggregator will receive and combines all of results from each of them.
 In this way, we actually partition the **rows** between the partitioned databases or tables.
 Generally, we want to achieve this with a transparent approach to upper business logic layers.
 For example, in Java, we can do this via

    - [1] Instrument DB-Driver(e.g: JDBC library) and inject a DB/Table router there.
 Sharding logic hosted in database driver.